synthpop-galaxy/synthpop/README.md

 We encourage users to develop their own custom submodules to fit their needs.

 To create a custom submodule, users simply can and define their own subclass of the appropriate parent class.
-Idealy in create a new Python file in the appropriate directory within the modules tree, Users can refer to the existing modules as a guide on how to structure their own custom module.
+Ideally by creating a new Python file in the appropriate directory within the modules tree, Users can refer to the existing modules as a guide on how to structure their own custom module.

 ## Configuration